 - Died February 11, 1998 in St. Petersburg, FL USA

 In 1951 Mike Fornieles started out his professional baseball pitching career in the class C Longhorn League with the Big Spring Broncs.
 He chalked up 17 wins against 6 losses in 208 innings pitched for a nifty 2.86 ERA.
 This was the start of a spectacular up-and-down baseball career.

-Fornieles was with the Havana Cubans of the Florida International League in 1952 winding up with a 14-12 record in 213 innings and a 2.66 ERA.
-This performance caught the Washington Senators of the American League eyes and they signed Fornieles in September for the remainder of the season.
-Put on the mound for his first big league start on September 2, 1952, against the Philadelphia Athletics, the 20-year-old side-armer gave up only one hit, a single to Joe Astroth in the second inning.
-Only one man reached base after the third inning.
+Fornieles was with the Havana Cubans of the Florida International League in 1952, winding up with a 14-12 record in 213 innings and a 2.66 ERA.
+This performance caught the eyes of the Washington Senators of the American League and they signed Fornieles in September for the remainder of the season.
+Put on the mound for his first big league start on September 2, 1952, against the Philadelphia Athletics, the 20-year-old side-armer gave up only one hit, a single to Joe Astroth in the 2nd inning.
+Only one man reached base after the 3rd inning.
 Fornieles finished out the year with the Senators, going 2-2, pitching 26 innings with a 1.37 ERA.